dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 ## Code File

-The Code File is again shown largely in full but has some features not relevant to the discussion and those details will be ignored.
+The Code File is again shown largely in full but, as can be expected, has many features not relevant to the discussion and those details will be ignored.

-The Column Types are defined in much that same way as they were declared in the  Header file using standardized include files.
-Note that this significaly reduces the line count of the Code File while maintaining basic dicriptive information in the include file names.
+The Column Types are defined in much that same way as they were declared in the  Header file using standardized include Definition files.
+Note that this significaly reduces the line count of the Code File while maintaining basic discriptive information in the include file names.

-Otherwise the most significant point of interest is the Class Method and how it is used to access Data.
+Otherwise the most significant point of interest is the Class Method and how it is used to access data.

 ```c++
 #include "personal_details.h"